nathanlyons/sensitivity_analysis_clinic_CSDMS_2019/README.md

 ### Mac

-1. Download the installer: <a href="https://www.anaconda.com/download/" target="_blank">Anaconda installer for Mac</a>.
+1. Download the installer: <a href="https://www.anaconda.com/download/" target="_blank">Anaconda installer</a> for Mac.
 Be sure to download the `Python` 3.7 version!
 2. Install: Anaconda—Double-click the .pkg file.
 3. Follow the prompts on the installer screens.
 4. If you are unsure about any setting, accept the defaults.
 You can change them later.